prabaharanpython/personalinfo/README.md

   pip install jinja2
   ```
 - If you see a `jinja2.exceptions.UndefinedError: 'enumerate' is undefined`, update your template as shown in the latest package version (see `src/personalinfo/template.html`).

-## 📝 Example: Full Usage

-See `main.py` for a complete example that demonstrates all features, including saving, retrieving, and exporting all details.

 ---